 Bloggers from this website have another useful home recipe for you to effectively clean kitchen cabinets, avoiding damage to the wooden surface.

-- Prepare a solution that includes a glass of water, a teaspoon of toothpaste and two tablespoons of food garden.
+- Prepare a solution that includes a glass of water, a teaspoon of toothpaste, and two tablespoons of the food garden.
 Dip a sponge or rag in the solution and walk through all contaminated areas of the kitchen cupboard surface.

 - Place about half a teaspoon of dishwashing detergent on your sponge.
 Non-soak the sponge and wipe the body very carefully so that the result is foam.
 Then wipe with a damp cloth, which we first soak in freshwater.
 The surface should be dried with a microfibre cloth.

 - We prepare pasta from water and baking soda, place it on greasy spots, rub it carefully in a circle, apply low pressure to use the abrasive capabilities of baking soda to get rid of grease pollution, and do not touch the surface for ten minutes.
 Then wet the rag, wipe off all the pasta without leaving a drop on the surface.

 In the article “Tips for cleaning kitchen cabinets from grease” in this edition, everything looks a little different than in other sources, because they have paid more attention to the products themselves than to household advice, except for one that you will read first.

 - Hot water and soap for dishes: the latter is an alkaline-based product that effectively breaks down fat, especially in conjunction with hot water.
 Spray two jets of liquid product into a bucket of boiling water (the water should be as hot as possible) and use a sponge to remove all the fat from your kitchen cabinet.
 The water must keep its temperature and the sponge should not be pressed too hard to avoid scratches on the wooden surface.
 Once you have done the procedure, wash and dry all your kitchen cupboards.